Written by, Bojana Atanasovska

 Did you know: Manchester is the best city to live in if you are a freelancer in the UK, based on work opportunities and living costs.

-Meanwhile, the mean average salary in the UK was £31,447 in the same time period.
+Meanwhile, the mean salary in the UK was £33,000 in the same period.

-This coincides with government figures from April 2021 which put the weekly median income in London at £728, or £117 higher than the median for the entire nation.
+Government figures from April 2021 put the weekly median income in London at £728.
+This is £117 higher than the median for the entire nation.

-This depends on where you live as naturally more expensive cities like London would require higher income.
+This depends on where you live.
+More expensive cities like London would need a higher income.

-Most workers in the UK are paid a gross salary, i.e. the money you earn before deductions, which may include national insurance, income tax, pension contributions and student loan repayments.
+Most workers in the UK get a gross salary, i.e. the money you earn before deductions.
+These may include national insurance, income tax, pension contributions and student loan repayments.

 You might be interested in: What happens if you don’t repay a student loan in the UK?

-National Insurance and Income Tax are the most common deductions made from your salary every month.
+National Insurance and Income Tax are the most common deductions.

-National Insurance contributions are required if you want to qualify for benefits such as the State Pension and they are mandatory for all working individuals who are over 16, make more than £184 weekly or are self-employed and make more than £6,515 in profit a year.
+National Insurance contributions are required if you want to qualify for benefits such as the State Pension.
+These are mandatory for all working individuals who are over 16, make more than £184 weekly or are self-employed and make more than £6,515 in profit a year.

 National Insurance contributions come out to 13.25% of your salary if you make £190 to £967 a week.
 If you earn more than £967 a week, NI contributions are 3.25% of your pay.